Today’s I want to do a detailed book review of “Organic Networker®” by Mr. Kosta Gara.

 # 26 A good leader will always find a way to turn a negative situation into a positive one.

 Look for the positive in everything.
 Let every obstacle and mistake serve as lessons learned.
+Behind every setback is an opportunity for a comeback.

 # 27 If you lead by example, people will line up to join your volunteer Army.